BubbleBirb/cybirbs/README.md

 ### Options

-This lets you change a few things, such as the filler MYO image and the ID prefix, to better fit your species and taste.
+This allows you to change a few things, such as the filler MYO image and the ID prefix, to better fit your species and taste.
+Notes are added to the sheet for clarity, but you can remove all the text from them to delete them if they're getting in the way.

 ### Log